-- Snoring is a common sign of being overweight or obese.
+- Snoring is a common sign of being higher weight.
 The fat in the neck can partially block the airway and induce snoring.
 Fat that is centralized around the belly and chest can also promote snoring because it raises the diaphragm, restricts the rib cage, and reduces the size of the lungs.
 When the capacity in the lower lungs is reduced it restricts the airflow that is needed to support the neck and windpipe.

 - 3. Do You Experience Chronic Heartburn?

-- Gastroesophageal reflux disease, also known as GERD can be another indication of being overweight or obese.
+Gastroesophageal reflux disease, also known as GERD can be another indication of being higher weight.
 It occurs when acid from the stomach flows into the esophagus and most often occurs a short time after eating and lasting for a few minutes or hours.
 There may also be a burning sensation in the throat or chest, a bitter or sour taste in the mouth, or a cough.

 The risk of GERD seems to be higher for women and in the caucasian population than in men or other ethnicities.
-GERD is believed to be exacerbated by extra belly fat exerting pressure on the stomach, the formation of a hiatal hernia that creates the backflow of acid, or changes driven by hormone levels such as excess estrogen exposure that often occurs in those suffering from obesity.
+Excess belly fat, a hiatal hernia, and changes in hormone levels can all exacerbate GERD.

 Chronic heartburn caused by the reflux of acid into the esophagus can cause complications and even develop into cancer.
 There are three disorders of the esophagus that are related to obesity: GERD, esophageal adenocarcinoma, and Barrett’s esophagus which is a precursor to cancer.